andrewcampi/DotScrape/README.md

 go to google.com
 type "Sam Altman Wikipedia"
 press enter
-click the first link containing "Sam Altman" set the variable "wiki_page_content" to be the text in the id "mw-content-text" return the driver and the variable "wiki_page_content"
+click the link that says "Sam Altman" set the variable "wiki_page_content" to be the text in the id "mw-content-text" return the driver and the variable "wiki_page_content"
 """